maddydevgits/WiFi-Imaging-System/README.md

 5. Create Migration Scripts for image ✔️
 6. Migrate onto the Ganache ✔️
 7. Create Register HTML Page ✔️
-8. Create a Route for Register ✖️
+8. Create a Route for Register ✔️
+9. Collect Data from Form ✖️